 - Store bags or containers together and thaw in the fridge overnight before heating up the pork, or thaw under cold running water before heating and serving.

 - Instant Pot: Place all ingredients in Instant Pot and secure the lid.
 Cook on high pressure for 30 minutes, then do a quick pressure release.
 Shred the pork using two forks before serving.

 - For Crockpot: Place all ingredients in crockpot and secure lid.
 Cook on low for 5 hours or until pork easily shreds apart when pulled with a fork.

 - Whisk liquid ingredients together in a small bowl until the sugar and salt have dissolved.

 - Pour over the top of the sliced onions and let sit for 1 hour.

-- If freezing, remove onion slices from pickling mix before storing in its own container with a tight-fitting lid or ziploc bag.
+- If freezing, remove onion slices from the pickling mix before storing them in their own container with a tight-fitting lid or Ziploc bag.